What to use instead of paper towels? It’s a good question.

 But reading the reviews I found that people say these rugs leave black color behind when wet.
 And the fact they are big is actually inconvenient.
 So take that under consideration, and maybe consider going with the (a little bit more expensive) Nano towels.

-So first I was looking at the negative effects that paper towels have on the environment.
+First I was looking at the negative effects that paper towels have on the environment.

 Then I was looking for products that don’t have those disadvantages and have a minimum environmental impact themselves.